 Strategically this seems to be an ambigious move.
 While reducing and standardising meals througout the entire intercontinental network will certainly open up a huge saving potential, passengers will now receive one and the same snack no matter whether they paid 299€ for a heavily discounted Basic Economy ticket or a 1.500€ Premium Economy one.
 Furthermore, British Airways and Delta have recently upgraded their on board experience even in regular economy, so Lufthansa seems to be moving against the flow here.

-From an airline meal enthusiast’s point of view these cutbacks are definitely a great loss, as Lufthansa’s snack boxes contained some of the strangest foodstuffs ever served in the air, ranging from nice, fresh fruit salad for breakfast to the most disgusting hot dogs ever produced as lunch or dinner.
+From an airline meal enthusiast’s point of view these cutbacks are definitely a great loss, as Lufthansa’s snack boxes contained some of the strangest foodstuffs ever served in the air, ranging from nice, fresh fruit salad for breakfast to the most disgusting hot dogs ever produced.

 Will soon be gone – weird Lufthansa snacks on long-haul flights: